SkookumScript is a game programming language

-SkookumScript is a programming language and tool suite dedicated to the creation of gameplay in video games.
+SkookumScript is an embedded programming language and tool suite dedicated to the creation of gameplay in video games.
 With key game concepts built directly into the language, SkookumScript enables video game developers to quickly and easily convert their ideas into awe-inspiring interactivity, level design and AI.
 SkookumScript is the scripting solution for every genre of video game, on every platform, everywhere.

 SkookumScript is the culmination of over two decades of problem-solving in the game industry trenches.
 Simple yet powerful, SkookumScript is a revelation to experienced programmers, yet readily accessible to those with no programming experience.
 SkookumScript is a powerful language designed to deliver the performance demanded by professional game development.

 SkookumScript is an embedded language that generally (though not not necessarily) binds to a game engine written in a C++ host language.
 SkookumScript itself is written in a combination of C++ and SkookumScript.